gwu-libraries/sfm-ui/docs/troubleshooting.rst

 Social Network Login Failure for Twitter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you receive a Social Network Login Failure when trying to connect a Twitter account, make sure that the Twitter app from which you got the Twitter credentials is configured with a callback URL.
-The URL you provide doesn't matter.
+The URL should be *http://<SFM hostname>/accounts/twitter/login/callback/*.

 If you have made a change to the credentials configured in ``.env``, try deleting twitter from Social Applications in the admin interface and restarting SFM UI (``docker-compose stop ui`` then ``docker-compose up -d``).